git-town/git-town/website/src/preferences/observed-branches.md

-The [Git Town configuration file](../configuration-file.md) does not define team-wide observed branches because one developer's feature branch is another developer's observed or observed branch.
+The [Git Town configuration file](../configuration-file.md) does not define team-wide observed branches because one developer's feature branch is another developer's contribution or observed branch.

 ## view configured observed branches